-Los Alamos has been pursuing a next-generation signature facility based on multi-probe capabilities to address the control of performance and production of weapons materials at the mesoscale for quite some time.
-Many of the uncertainties that remain in our assessment of weapon safety, security, and performance arise from uncertainties in material properties governed at the spatial scales between of atomic structures and those of the engineering continuum (the mesoscale) [1].
-The proposed Matter-Radiation Interactions in Extremes (MaRIE) facility will provide this new capability by aiding our ability to understand and test materials response at resolutions necessary to understand the links between materials microstructure and performance in weaponsrelevant extreme environments through new and more rigorous science-based approaches to manufacturing and certification without the need for nuclear tests as part of science-based stewardship.
+One of the main objectives of the National Nuclear Security Administration is to enable new and more rigorous science-based approaches to manufacturing and certification without the need for nuclear tests.
+Los Alamos has been pursuing a next-generation signature facility based on multi-probe capabilities to address this control of performance and production of weapons materials at the mesoscale for quite some time.
+Many of the uncertainties that remain in the assessment of weapon safety, security, and performance arise from uncertainties in material properties governed at the spatial scales between atomic structures and those of the engineering continuum (the mesoscale) [1].
+The Matter-Radiation Interactions in Extremes (MaRIE) facility would provide this new capability by aiding our ability to test materials response at resolutions necessary to understand the links between materials microstructure and performance in weapons-relevant extreme environments through new and more rigorous science-based approaches to manufacturing and certification as part of science-based stewardship.

-It is expected that experimental data from the MaRIE facility will improve the understanding of interfaces, defects, and microstructure in the mesoscale and provide the ability to offer time-dependent control of processes, structures, and properties.
-Materials samples will be synthesized and characterized at the mesoscale, and their dynamic behaviour studied in time-dependent extreme conditions through the use of both imaging and diffractive scattering with multiple probes at multiple spatial and time scales.
+Experimental data from MaRIE would improve the understanding of interfaces, defects, and microstructure in the mesoscale and provide the ability to offer timedependent control of processes, structures, and properties.
+Materials will be characterized at the mesoscale, and their dynamic behavior studied in time-dependent extreme conditions through the use of both imaging and diffractive scattering with multiple probes at multiple spatial and time scales.
 Exascale computing will be combined with experimental results from the MaRIE facility to enable rapid and confident deployment of new components and systems through more cost-effective and more rigorous science-based approaches.

-The scientific community has identified that the challenge to accelerated discovery and integration of new materials with enhanced and optimized properties is at the mesoscale, where new tools and approaches are needed to understand this regime [2].
-It has become clear that in many important areas the functionality that is critical to macroscopic behaviour begins not at the atomic or nanoscale but at the mesoscale, where defects, interfaces, and non-equilibrium structures dominate materials behaviour [3].
-Measurements are therefore needed of scattering off the periodic structure of the material (phase, texture, orientation) as well as imaging of non-periodic structures (defects, material interfaces, and microstructures) to resolve these materials behaviours.
-These measurements are possible with a brilliant, highrepetition-rate, coherent X-ray source such as proposed for the MaRIE facility.
+The scientific community has identified that the challenge to accelerated discovery and use of new materials with enhanced and optimized properties is at the mesoscale, where new tools and approaches are needed to understand this regime [2].
+It has become clear that in many important areas the functionality that is critical to macroscopic behavior begins not at the atomic or nanoscale but at the mesoscale, where defects, interfaces, and non-equilibrium structures dominate materials behavior [3].
+Measurements are needed of scattering off the periodic structure of the material (phase, texture, orientation) as well as imaging of non-periodic structures (defects, material interfaces, and microstructures) to resolve these materials behaviors.
+These measurements are possible with a brilliant, high-repetition-rate, coherent X-ray source such as proposed for the MaRIE facility.

-The expectation is that the proposed MaRIE facility would be sited at the Los Alamos Neutron Science Center (LANSCE).
-The LANSCE facility has been the flagship facility for large-scale science at Los Alamos National Laboratory for many decades.
+MaRIE would fill a critical gap in length scale between the integral scale addressed by hydrotest facilities such as DARHT and Scorpius and facilities for materials phenomena at smaller scale such as NIF and Z. The reference design assumes the MaRIE facility would be sited at the Los Alamos Neutron Science Center (LANSCE).
+The LANSCE facility has been the flagship facility for large-scale science at Los Alamos for many decades.